Totengeist/Shipyard/docs/api.rst

    Log in a user.

    The ``session_id`` token should be stored by the client and used as a Bearer token on future requests.
-Logging the user out shoudld be as simple as deleting the token in the client's storage, but you can also :http:get:`/api/v1/logout`.
+Logging the user out should be as simple as deleting the token in the client's storage, but you can also :http:get:`/api/v1/logout` to invalidate the session on the server.

    **Example request**: